usewaypoint/email-builder-js/README.md

 ## Email builder output

-From the builder, a clean JSON or raw HTML is available for download.
-Simply click on the HTML or JSON tabs in the builder to copy and paste the output.
+The email builder can output to a clean JSON or raw HTML.
+You can see this from the playground by simply clicking on the HTML or JSON tabs in the builder.

 ![Image of JSON in builder](images/output.png)